kragen/derctuo/6-trit-variac.md

 1098 volts with only two jumpers instead of the three you might need with the single center-tap.

-One-volt precision is maybe more important when you're at 2 or 3 volts than when you're at 950 volts, so it would be nice if we could separate the voltage levels a bit more at higher voltages;
+One-volt precision is maybe more important when you’re at 2 or 3 volts than when you’re at 950 volts, so it would be nice if we could separate the voltage levels a bit more at higher voltages;
-unfortunately, the voltages on the various secondary windings do sum linearly, so you can't avoid this completely.
+unfortunately, the voltages on the various secondary windings do sum linearly, so you can’t avoid this completely.
 But if you have one winding with segments of 1, 3, and 2 V and a second one with segments of 15 and 30 V, then you can do any one-volt voltage from 1-6 volts, 9-21 volts, 24-36 volts, and 39-51 volts, with just seven terminals